openreplay/documentation/README.md

 All MDX pages must go inside the `src/pages` folder, and in there, use the folder structure to determine where to add them.

 ### Handling multiple versions of the same page
 Inside the `src/pages` folder you'll find language folders and version folders inside them.
-The version folders start with `vX.Y.Z`, those folder will have a copy of the root of the `src/pages` folder (minus themselves, of course).
+The version folders start with `vX.Y.Z`; those folders will have a copy of the root of the `src/pages` folder (minus themselves, of course).

 For every new page that is added, it needs to be duplicated into every version folder to make sure the user is able to switch versions with the version navigation dropdown and still land on the desired page.